Turning unused office space into housing could solve 2 problems, but it's tricky

 Alderman said, while he hopes it is reinstated, "That would be both [the city and the state] cooperating together and waving a magic wand.
 And I'm not holding my breath that that's going to happen anytime soon."

-In Washington, D.C., certain downtown projects are exempt from affordable housing requirements.
-One example is the 1313 L St. building, which is being converted by architecture firm Hickok Cole.
-Guilherme Almeida, the company's director of high performance design, explained the city will exempt some areas from the rule to encourage development.
+In Washington, D.C., the government has exempted downtown projects from affordable housing requirements to encourage developments like the 1313 L St. building, which is being converted by architecture firm Hickok Cole.

-"The economics of these projects, they're not slam dunks," Almeida said.
+"The economics of these projects, they're not slam dunks," said Guilherme Almeida, the firm's director of high performance design.
 "They actually are pretty complex and expensive projects to execute, so [an affordable-housing requirement] would have disincentivized the creation of more housing downtown."

 Turning offices into homes would be better for the environment than starting from scratch